 - Money off council tax for care leavers

-- Money off council tax for students and student nurses
+- Money off council tax for students

 - Money off council tax for apprentices and National Traineeship trainees

 See Get money off your council tax bill for a full list of council tax discounts.